2020 app retention benchmarks [data study]

 Therefore, marketers should consider upping their investment in iOS.
 Note that, while the cost of acquisition in iOS is also higher than in Android, the likelihood of driving positive ROAS increases given its quality.
 In most cases we see a stronger correlation between higher revenue and profitability rather than lower cost.

-- Benchmarks by category and country – both average and top 10% figures
+- Benchmarks in 40 markets and 50 categories – average and top 10% figures

 - Key global trends analyzing install types, operating systems, and top markets